Naima Jeffery

 Naima Jeffery is a fictional character from the BBC soap opera EastEnders, played by Shreela Ghosh from 19 February 1985 to 19 November 1987.

-Asian Naima tries to embrace Western culture, but this is not easy since her family constantly try to force her to adhere to their ancient customs.
+South Asian Naima tries to embrace Western culture, but this is not easy since her family constantly try to force her to adhere to their ancient customs.
 Sick of being forced to live in an arranged marriage with a husband she loathes, Naima makes a stand and shames her family by filing for a divorce.

 Creation and development

 Creation

 Shreela Ghosh (pictured) portrayed Naima for two years.

 Naima Jeffery was one of the original twenty-three characters invented by the creators of EastEnders, Tony Holland and Julia Smith.
 Naima and her husband were the first Asian characters to appear in the soap.
 Black and Asian characters were two ethnic minorities that had previously been under-represented in British soap before EastEnders aired.
 Holland and Smith knew that for the soap to succeed there needed to be a varied group of characters, so that several different sections of the audience had someone to identify with.
 Additionally, if the programme was to be realistic, it had to reflect the cross-section of society that actually existed in the real location.
 For these reasons, different sexes, ages, classes, religions and races were all included in the original character line-up.
 Both Holland and Smith had been at the forefront of the move towards 'integrated casting' in television and had encountered an array of ethnic diversities in the process.
 Even though the ethnic minority groups were deemed the hardest to research, Holland and Smith called upon their contacts to relay information about their origins and lifestyles and were then able to portray Walford's most recent immigrants more realistically.
 Naima was originally intended to be named Najma; named after one of Tony Holland's Bengali friends, the wife of Saeed (who was also the character name of Naima's on-screen husband).
 Holland had attended their arranged marriage, and he thought the notion of an arranged marriage, particularly an unhappy one, would be an interesting and informative topic to tackle in the soap.
 Because of the similarities with his real-life friends, the name Najma was altered to Naima, in order to protect her identity.

 Naima's original character outline as written by Smith and Holland appeared in an abridged form in their book, EastEnders: The Inside Story (In this passage, Naima will be referred to as Najma).